 Parents/carers should offer their toddlers nutritious meals and snacks of appropriate portion sizes but allow them to decide how much they eat.
-See Factsheet 1.7 Sweet foods and drinks should be limited to small portions as most toddlers will readily eat or drink more of them than they need.
-To protect teeth sweet food and drinks should be limited to four times a day; i.e. three meals and no more than one snack.
+See Factsheet 1.7 Sweet foods should be limited to small portions as most toddlers will readily eat more of them than they need.
+To protect teeth, food and any drinks containing sugar should be limited to four times a day; i.e. three meals and no more than one snack.